jcsherin/jcsherin.github.io/posts/2025-09-01-arrow-shredding-pipeline-perf/index.md

 ---
-title: 'Speeding Up a Parquet Shredding Pipeline by ~8x'
+title: 'A 6X Speedup for a Parquet Shredding Pipeline'
 date: 2025-09-02
 summary: >
   placeholder.